DoD PoN Project Call – January 2023

 Step 1: Concept paper and quad chart submission.
 These are due, as outlined in the RFP, by 11:59 pm ET on Monday, February 6, 2023.

 Step 2: Presentation submission (by invitation only).
 Team presentation and supporting documents submission.
-These are due, as outlined in the RFP, by 11:59 pm ET on Tuesday, February 28, 2023.
+Due as outlined in the RFP by 5:00 pm ET on Wednesday, March 1, 2023.

 Project Call Announcement and Posting